APACTestDrive/CloudNative_AppDev/DEMOscript.md

 - Click on **Free Coffee** to reveal the QR code and a **Redeem** button

 - Click **Redeem** to redeem coffee.
-This will reset the coupon counter
+This will reset the coupon counter.

   ![](images/75.png)